 It automatically switches to the warming function but still has enough heat to soften the cabbage.
 If you want it crunchier, leave it for only 5 minutes.
 Your vegetable beef soup with cabbage is ready to eat!

 Or check this collection of yummy, savory low carb soups to keep you warm and cozy!

 - 1 tbsp tomato paste

 - 1 tsp thyme

-- 1 tsp ground crayfish optional
+- 1 tsp ground crayfish, substitute with coconut aminos

 - 1 tsp salt to taste

 - pinch of black pepper for browning the meat